JvanKatwijk/qt-dab/README.md

 (For the Windows version(s), the  device libraries for almost all configured devices are provided in the installer.
 The exception are the SDRplay snd Pluto devices.
 For SDRplay devices the user has to install the drivers from the SDRplay site, for Pluto support one should see the instructions in "https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win".
+For Linux users, Ubuntu provides the required libraries in a repository (i.e. libii0 and libad9361, for e.g. Fedora the support seems to stop at F33.

 Qt-DAB also supports input using a network:
   * an rtl_tcp server connected to an RTLSDR device.